fastify/fastify-websocket/README.md

 })
 ```

-**NB:**
+**NB**

-This plugin uses the same router as the fastify instance, this has a few implications to take into account:
+This plugin uses the same router as the `fastify` instance, this has a few implications to take into account:
 - Websocket route handlers follow the usual `fastify` request lifecycle.
 - You can access the fastify server via `this` in your handlers
 - You can access the fastify request decorations via the `req` object your handlers